1 Chronicles 8:39

 The sons of his brother Eshek: Ulam was his firstborn, Jeush second, and Eliphelet third.

-The sons of Eshek
+The sons of his brother Eshek:

-Ulam was his firstborn
+Ulam was his firstborn:

-Jeush second
+Jeush second:

 Persons / Places / Events